Skip To Content

 We offer paid summer internships for CUNY students.
 This eight-week, full-time urban ecology program provides training in plant identification, field ecology, data management, ecological surveying methods, and trail improvement techniques.

-Eligible interns include current CUNY students (undergraduates, graduate, and certification students) and recent graduates (within two years post graduation).
+Eligible interns include current CUNY students (undergraduates, graduate, and certification students) and recent graduates (within two years of graduation).

 Interns also have the chance to hone their professional skills throughout their term.
 We offer resume and cover letter development guidance, and the opportunity to network with professionals from organizations like NYC Parks, local park conservancies, and city environmental organizations.